 This is a key part of the process to ensure you select the best partner, different approaches yield different outcomes.
 Remember your motivations for selling because you will want to partner with a firm who shares your vision and values

-– Are you selling to an external partner?
+– Are you selling to a unknown buyer?

 – Are you moving the company onto a business partner?

 – Are you looking to create a family exit strategy?